LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/recommended-actions-with-maven.md

 The agent has the ability to initiate the action - such as joining a bot or inserting an article into the conversation - to immediately start handling the consumer’s request.

+Maven's Recommended Actions continues to make recommendations as the conversation evolves.
+For example, the agent can join a bot to the conversation, stay in the conversation or jump in to activity monitor it, as well as remove the bot from the conversation if needed.

 ![](/img/recommended-actions-with-maven-3-1.png)

 ### Optimization with closed-loop training

-Recommendations are made by choosing the highest ranked bot, article or other action by score, after calibrating the score using a machine learning based on historical performance.
+Recommendations are made based on the relevant and high confidence score of the intent, after calibrating the score using a machine learning based on historical performance.

 Agents are able to rate the relevance and usefulness of the recommended automation using a simple thumbs-up or down button.

-Maven then registers and utilizes the feedback to train the model for all future recommendations.
+In the background, Maven is learning from the conversations and improves the model for all future recommendations over time.

 ![](/img/recommended-actions-with-maven-4.png)